bigapplemonkey/matching-game/README.md

 # Matching Game (Memory Game)

 The Memory Game Project is a complete browser-based card matching game (also known as Concentration) inspired by the animated television series Adventure Time.
-This project fully combines mastery of HTML, CSS, and JavaScript.
+This project fully combines mastery of HTML, CSS, CSS animations and JavaScript.

 ## Table of Contents